CodethinkLabs/bloodlight-hardware/hardware/README.md

 Note that we only care about the position file for the top of the board as in this case we expect to hand assemble the bottom.

+To apply the rotations to the placement file use the following command:
+    patch plots/output.bloodlight-top-pos.csv placement.patch

+Note that for any future changes to the design the rotation patch will need to be updated accordingly, as desribed in the next section.

+## 3.1.
+Manually Fix Pick & Place File

 Open the resulting file(s) using either a spreadsheet program or a text editor.

 JLCPCB expects the fields to be titled differently to KiCAD, so we have to